Skip to main content

 The redirect-to-checkout flow uses the Public key embedded in the URL path.
 No x-api-key header is needed because this endpoint is designed to be called from the customer’s browser:

-curl -X POST https://api.papp.sa/api/v1/orders/checkout/YOUR_PUBLIC_KEY \
+curl -X POST https://business.papp.sa/api/v1/orders/checkout/YOUR_PUBLIC_KEY \

 -H "Content-Type: application/json" \